Freemium mobile market in shambles.

 Unity will be able to see when a game has a ridiculous install to purchase/download ratio.
 They'll fudge numbers around piracy, but they won't just let botting go through.
 They want to bleed these companies, not kill them.

-True garden gnome tactics is to take just enough that they can get by with without attracting too much ire.
+True israelite tactics is to take just enough that they can get by with without attracting too much ire.
 They want to be an annoying fee that gets begrudgingly accepted, not a deadly one.

 Anonymous